ATinyShoe/DDoSKING/README.md

 ## ⚙️ Attack Configuration

-The bot machines in the botnet need to be configured with the IP addresses of the C2 server, reflectors, and Unbound DNS resolver.
+Zombie machines in the botnet need to be configured with the IP addresses of the C2 server, reflectors, and Unbound DNS resolver.

 ### C2 Server Setup